Why Do I Need Rosin?

 Do I leave the rosin under my bridge?

 Often lower quality rosins leave a lot of excess white powder on the instrument.
 A special microfibre cleaning cloth is used to wipe away excess rosin.
 If you have a lot of rosin building up on the strings & body of the violin, you may have put too much rosin on the bow, or may have not cleaned your instrument in a while!
-Just remember, do not touch the bow hair with your fingers or the cloth.
-There is no need to wipe or clean the bow hair, only to re-apply rosin directly when needed.
+Just remember, avoid touching the rosin and bow hair with your fingers.

-- Hidersine has a range of rosins for all string instruments.
-For cellos 3C is quite common for beginner students.
-The attached cloth makes it easy to handle & apply for even the younger beginners.
+• Hidersine and Nyman both have a range of rosins for all string instruments.
+For cellos, these brands are quite common for beginner students.
+The attached cloth of 3C makes it easy to handle & apply for even the younger beginners.